 I need to use Software XYZ, will you install it for me?
 Please email email@example.com and let us know the software, version and other specifics that you are requesting installed.

 Does graphical software run on the super computer?
 Yes, but it is usually not ideal.
 The graphics are usually choppy or non-responsive.
-GUI software is best to run on users' workstations or in campus labs, if possible.
+Please email firstname.lastname@example.org for options including our virtual servers within the TIGER research cloud.